trevorcharlesmiller/pixraw/doc/user-guide.md

 * Enter key: toggles between grid view and full screen.
 * Left and Right Arrow keys: Change the currently highlighted photo in gridview and navigate between photos in full screen view.
-* Spacebar key: Select or deselect a "keeper" photo.
+* Space-bar key: Select or deselect a "keeper" photo.